 I remember questioning myself, how is this even REAL?
 How?
 You’ll know what I mean when you see it with your own eyes.
 I’ll leave it at that.
 Oh and Yes, in winter, the lakes freeze, like really hard, and apparently cars travel across the lakes.
 Wooo!!
 Wouldn’t want to risk my life, because like you know in Afghanistan, ten people in one five seated car, on ice that could break anytime.
 Damn, these people are crazy enough to drive on ice!
 I give it to them, they’re BRAVE!
 Unless they were joking with me, then eh.
 But I wouldn’t mind ice-skating here though.
 Except I don’t think it’s a thing there.

 Well hello!
 Ola, I found a lake named after my nickname!
 DABB!!!
-Ok, so Pudina in Dari, Persian, Farsi, whichever language you are familiar with is another word for mint.
+Ok, so Podina in Dari, Persian, Farsi, whichever language you are familiar with is another word for mint.
 You can actually find fresh mint everywhere in this lake.
 Damn, should’ve done one of them mint chewing gum adds there.
 Gosh I’m so extra!
-Back to Pudina lake.
+Back to Podina lake.
 It’s pretty!
 Very pretty!

 Fourth lake | Band–e–Panir

-YOOO! we even have ‘the lake of cheese’.
-Though cheese is more Australian than Afghan, but one of the blakes is called the lake of cheese.
+YOOO! we even have ‘the cheese lake’.
+Though cheese is more Australian than Afghan, but one of the blakes is called the cheese lake.
 Like I was saying before, all these blakes have a story to them.
 This one concludes somewhere along the lines of Hazrat Ali eating cheese in this place.
 I’m guessing this is the same Hazrat Ali that killed the Dragon in my previous Bamyan post.
 Personally, I loved the mint and cheese lake the most, not only because of its one of a kind light turquoise colour but also because I could swim in them.
 Like that’s important man.
 And the clear water damps, they were so pretty!!
 Somebody take me back!!!